 advisory is issued

-The advisory will be applied at 6 am every day.
+The assessment to apply the advisory will be made at 6 am every day.
 If applied:

 Ensure you take:

 Before you go into the outdoors, tell someone your plans and leave a date to raise the alarm if you haven't returned.
 To do this, use the New Zealand Outdoors Intentions process on the AdventureSmart website.
 It is endorsed by New Zealand's search and rescue agencies and provides three simple options to tell someone you trust the details about your trip.

 You need special skills and preparation to complete the Tongariro Alpine Crossing in winter (June to October).
 There are increased risks from snow, ice, avalanche terrain and sub-zero temperatures.